American Rescue Plan Act of 2021 (ARP)

-The Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) was signed into law on December 27, 2020.
-The CRRSAA established additional funding through the Higher Education Emergency Relief Fund (HEERF II) to address needs directly related to the coronavirus.
+The American Rescue Plan Act of 2021 (ARP) was signed into law on March 11, 2021.
+The ARP established additional funding through the Higher Education Emergency Relief Fund (HEERF III) to address needs directly related to the coronavirus.

-• Student Portion - $64,677, which is designated to provide financial aid grants to students
+• Student Portion - $392,506, which is designated to provide direct financial aid grants to students

-Our goal is to distribute the CRRSAA student grants as widely and equitably as possible, while prioritizing students with the greatest need.
+Our goal is to distribute the ARP student grants as widely and equitably as possible while prioritizing students with the greatest need.
 We recognize that all of our students have been impacted by the coronavirus pandemic and have faced financial challenges.

 To be eligible, students must meet the following criteria: